-As a hospital administrator for some 30 years, shuffling papers and answering emails are not how Dr. LUK Che Chung would handle his job.
-He believes that to effectively run a hospital, even the smallest bit of input from even the lowest level of employee would make a marked difference in enhancing quality care for patients.
-That is why it is not unusual to see him turn up, announced, in wards, canteen or common areas to talk to staff and colleagues.
+A hospital administrator for some 30 years, Dr. LUK Che-chung believes that effectively running a hospital is beyond shuffling papers and answering emails.
+To him, inputs from even the most frontline employee could make a marked difference in the quality of patient care.
+Thus, it is not unusual to see him in wards, canteen or common areas talking to staff and colleagues.

-Dr. LUK has the distinction of being one of the 46 medical students who graduated in 1986 from the then newly established Medical School of The Chinese University of Hong Kong.
-He went through the growing pains of the Faculty, such as studying in cargo containers, travelling from one hospital to another and just making do with what was available at the time.
+Dr. LUK was among the 46 pioneering graduates of The Chinese University of Hong Kong’s Medical School in 1986.
+He went through the growing pains of the Faculty, studying in cargo containers, travelling from one hospital to another, and just making do with what was available then.

-It was during the pre-medical heydays that he learned about team building, leadership and taking chances.
-After working as a clinical physician for four years, he decided to take a path that was “less travelled” by doctors - he ventured into administration.
-He felt that he could make a real difference to patients this way too.
+It was during the pre-medical heydays that he learned about team building, leadership, and taking chances.
+After four years working as a clinical physician, he decided to take a path “less travelled” by doctors—administration—feeling that he could make a real difference to patients here too.

-Dr. LUK is also involved in various community work and has lent his voice to organisations like the Medical Council and the HK Council of Social Service.
-But it is his track record as a hospital administrator that stands him in good stead on the leadership platform.
+Involved in various community work, Dr. LUK also lends his voice to organisations like the Medical Council and the HK Council of Social Service.
+But it is his track record as a hospital administrator that stands him in good stead for future leadership opportunities.